 Cathal Hayden, a lifetime's contribution to the arts.

 This tradition of holding a family session has now been passed down, with Cathal’s brotherStephen, organising regular sessions at the family pub, held on the last Saturday of each month.
-Musicians that turn up on any day of the week are never turned away!
-Regretfully, Cathal himself rarely gets to play at these events, as he is usually away touring with his band or rehearsing for upcoming events.
+Although musicians that turn up on any day of the week are never turned away!
+Regretfully, Cathal himself rarely gets to play at these events, as he is usually away touring with his band, collaborating with other artists or rehearsing for upcoming events.

 Cathal’s father was also a great follower of the All-Ireland Fleadh and during the mid 1970’s, he brought Cathal all around Ireland to play and learn from other musicians.
-Cathal competed at this annual event from the age 12, right up into his early twenties, winning the title in both banjo and fiddle many times.
+Cathal competed at this annual event from the age 12, right up in to his early twenties, winning the title in both banjo and fiddle many times.
 It was here that he learned many new tunes and began absorbing other styles.

-Cathal’s first step into stardom began in 1988, with his participation in the band "Arcady", which was set up by Johnny "Ringo" Mc Donagh, who was a previous member of Dé Danann and an accomplished bodhrán player.
+Cathal’s first step into stardom began in 1988, with his participation in the band "Arcady", which was set up by Johnny "Ringo" Mc Donagh; a previous member of Dé Danann and an accomplished bodhrán player.
 In 1991, after leaving "Arcady", Cathal formed the group "Four Men and a Dog", creating history as one of the most successful Irish Traditional groups of the decade.
 Their first album, "Barking Mad" won critical acclaim from all circles and became one of the most successful Irish Traditional albums ever.
 It also went on to win the Folks Roots award for "Best Album" in 1991, becoming the first ever Irish band to pick this accolade.
 It blended together an eclectic mix of various Irish tunes, reels, jigs, hornpipes and polkas.

-During his time away from "Four Men and a Dog", Cathal kept himself busy by teaming up with other musicians to play at events all around the world.
-He remained in contact with Mc Glynn, whose music he felt a deep connection with and used his influence to incorporate rock and bluegrass into his new style.
-He formed numerous alliances with other musicians, including the renowned accordionist Mairtin O’Connor, Piano Accordion maestro Alan Kelly, Bothy band piper Paddy Keegan but to name a few.
-In more recent years the duet with Mairitn O’Connor has taken him to far flung places like Basil, playing for the President of Ireland, Mary McAleese, Tours of Japan with the famous O’Domhnaill family from Donegal, Maighread, Triona & Micheal and places like China, Iceland & the Faroe Islands as guests of the Donal Lunny band..
+During his time away from "Four Men and a Dog", Cathal collabroated with other musicians to play at events all around the world.
+He remained in contact with Mc Glynn, whose music he felt a deep connection with, and used his influence to incorporate rock and bluegrass in to his new style.
+He formed numerous alliances with other musicians, including the renowned accordionist Mairtin O’Connor, Piano Accordion maestro Alan Kelly, Bothy band piper Paddy Keegan to name a few.
+In more recent years the duet with Mairitn O’Connor has taken him to far flung places like Basil, playing for the then President of Ireland, Mary McAleese; Tours of Japan with the famous O’Domhnaill family from Donegal, Maighread, Triona & Micheal; and places like China, Iceland & the Faroe Islands as guests of the Donal Lunny band..

-With so may calls worldwide for "Four Men and a Dog" to return, it was inevitable that Cathal and the boys would reunite.
-After four years out of the limelight, they released another album, "Maybe Tonight” in 2002, which re-established their position as a successful Irish band.
+With so many calls worldwide for "Four Men and a Dog" to return, it was inevitable that Cathal and the boys would reunite.
+After four years out of the limelight, they released another album, "Maybe Tonight” in 2002, which re-established their position as one of the most successful Irish music band.